 If you’re looking for a cheap family holiday this Easter, then this Egyptian resort is a great choice.
 In recent years the numbers of beach-front resorts have grown steadily offering great all-inclusive options.
 It’s also going to be hot - think the later twenties - so the kids will love cooling off at the waterparks as well as in the sea.
 For adult-only holidays, there’s specialist hotels and clubs with private beaches, if you’re looking to chill out away from the crowds.
 Holidaymakers of all ages however can enjoy the coral gardens and reefs.
 You can just snorkel and see the fish or go for one of the diving experiences the area is famous for.
 If you want a break from the beach - its possible to do a day trip to Cairo, and from there you can get to Giza and see the pyramids.

 This year we have a slightly earlier Easter compared to the April Bank Holiday in 2020 so let’s make the most of it when it arrives.
 And the best part?
 In 2021 you can get a whopping 16 consecutive days off by only using nine days of annual leave.
 Book off 29 March to 1 April and 6 April to 9 April and you'll have 16 consecutive days away from work thanks to three weekends and two bank holidays.
 So from the 27 March to 11 April, you can have a nice long break.

 We get two bank holidays in May, both falling on a Monday.
 One at the beginning of the month, the other at the end.
 We then have to wait until the end of the summer for the late August bank holiday.
 After that it’s Boxing Day - December 26th.

-And if you really want to get ahead of the game - it’s never too early to think about 2020.
-Again they fall in April rather than March.
+And if you really want to get ahead of the game - it’s never too early to think about 2022.
+Again the days fall in April rather than March.